jbocciadev/PP2/README.md

 ### Media
 - The Youtube video on the landing page is from [Insider](https://www.youtube.com/@Insider)'s Youtube site.
 - The images thatpopulate the site are from [Pexels](https://pexels.com) and [Unsplash](https://unsplash.com).
 They were optimised for the web with [Birme](https://birme.net).
-- The colour pallette was extracted using [Coolors](https://coolors.co).
+- The colour pallete was extracted using [Coolors](https://coolors.co).
 - The favicon was created using [Favicon](https://favicon.io).
 - The icons used for social media links and in the cards were sourced from [Fontawesome](https://fontawesome.com).